strapi/rfcs/rfcs/xxxx-plugins-custom-components.md

 This is an example of implementing a field that represent a GPS point (latitude, longitude) and which will be editable with a marker on a map on the `content-manager` edition view

-For this example we conceive that we use mapbox to render our map.
-We may want to register a new setting for the mapbox api key.
+Let's say we use mapbox to render our map, and we have registered a new admin setting for the mapbox api key.

 ## Registering custom fields